Coginiti API Reference

 Execution API

-The Execution API allows users to execute catalog assets and retrieve data sets with governance controls.
+The Execution API allows users to execute SQL queries and catalog assets and retrieve data sets with governance controls.
 It's compatible with popular data visualization tools like PowerBI, Excel, and Jupyter Notebooks, as well as orchestration tools like Dagster or Kestra.

 Execute Script